 3.3.
 Definitive operation performed

-Right hemicolectomy with ileotransverse anastomosis was the most common performed definitive surgical operation 28 (53.8%), segmental resection with end to end anastomosis 20 (38.5%), massive intestinal resection with end to end anastomosis 4 (7.7%).
-Details are shown in Table 3.
+Right hemicolectomy with ileotransverse anastomosis was the most commonly performed definitive surgery (28 or 53.8%), followed by segmental resection with end-to-end anastomosis (20 or 38.5%), and massive intestinal resection with end-to-end anastomosis (4 or 7.7%).
+These details are shown in Table 3.

 Table 3: Diagnosis and definitive surgical procedure